 Even smaller properties that don’t have proper spaces to serve breakfast could alternatively consider the opportunity to collaborate with nearby operators (as long as reputable and in close proximity) and take advantage of this enhanced visibility provided by OTAs filters.

 A positive breakfast experience can leave your guests feeling satisfied and happy.
 They remark on this in their review which boosts your visibility and increases occupancy even in low season.

 You’ll discover that even in the low season, you can maintain your visibility which feeds into your ADR (average daily rate) and conversion rate in the high season.
 As it turns out, breakfast is a significant meal indeed.

-Over the past 15 years, Franco Grasso Revenue Team has worked with around 2000 hotels.
+Over the past 15 years, Revenue Team by Franco Grasso has worked with around 2000 hotels.
 The research shows a strong breakfast service combined with revenue management methodology and dynamic pricing pays off in a strong brand reputation.
 In turn, the property enjoys greater profitability.

 Download the ebook for free and start making your hotel breakfast a profit center: Breakfast as a profit center